crackscout123/AutoMessage/README.md

 # AutoMessage
->> A simple plugin to broadcast timed messages automaticly &lt;&lt;
+'A simple plugin to broadcast timed messages automaticly.'

 ## Prerequisites